Russia's war on Ukraine latest: Ukraine hits city inside Russian-controlled territory | Law-Order

 Russia's war on Ukraine latest: Ukraine hits city inside Russian-controlled territory

-* Rafael Grossi, head of the U.N. nuclear agency, arrived at the Zaporizhzhia nuclear power station in Russian-controlled Ukraine as part of a push to reduce the risk of a major accident. * Ukrainian President Volodymyr Zelenskiy has extended an invitation to Chinese President Xi Jinping to visit, the Associated Press reported.
+* The head of the U.N. nuclear watchdog, Rafael Grossi, visited the Russian-held Zaporizhzhia nuclear power station in southeastern Ukraine on Wednesday as part of efforts to avert the risk of an atomic accident.
+He said that fighting there had intensified. * Ukrainian President Volodymyr Zelenskiy has extended an invitation to Chinese President Xi Jinping to visit, the Associated Press reported.

 * Russia said it had begun exercises with the Yars intercontinental ballistic missile system and several thousand of troops in what is likely to be seen as another attempt by Moscow to show off its nuclear strength. * The United States has informed Russia it will not exchange data on its nuclear forces, describing the change as a response to Russia's decision to suspend participation in the New START nuclear arms treaty.

-* Russian Security Council Secretary Nikolai Patrushev said Moscow is committed to preventing nuclear war and military confrontation between nuclear-armed states, TASS news agency reported. * Sweden's foreign ministry said it will summon Russia's Stockholm ambassador to complain about an "attempt at interference" with the Swedish NATO application process.
+* Russian Security Council Secretary Nikolai Patrushev said Moscow is committed to preventing nuclear war and military confrontation between nuclear-armed states, TASS news agency reported. * Spain will send six German-made 2A4 Leopard tanks to Ukraine after the April 9 Easter holiday to support Kyiv's efforts to fend off Russia's invasion, Defence Minister Margarita Robles said on Wednesday.

+BATTLEFIELD AND MILITARY AID * The head of Russia's Wagner mercenary group acknowledged on Wednesday that fighting for the Ukrainian city of Bakhmut had inflicted severe damage on his own forces as well as the Ukrainian side.

 * SPECIAL REPORT-Facial recognition is helping Putin curb dissent with the aid of U.S. tech * INSIGHT-Ukraine's scramble for 'game-changer' drone fleet